 Once inside of a channel, viewers are able to comment inside of a chat room that is viewed by everyone watching, including the person who is streaming the game.
 While it sounds a bit chaotic, it’s actually quite a bit of fun once you are used to the platform.
 When streamers become good at interacting with their audience while playing a popular game, the magic of Twitch really starts to shine through in the form of an online income.

 Have a look at this video where Twitch streamers CA in LA give a great 2 minute explanation on what exactly is Twitch and how to get started.

 How To Make Money On Twitch

-There are actually quite a few different ways to make money on Twitch.
+There are actually quite a few different ways to earn money for twitch streamers.
 First, let’s talk about how to get started on the platform, and exactly what is going to be expected of you from your audience.

 - Do you have a game that you enjoy playing?